Water Quality Standards

 The objective of the Clean Water Act of 1972 along with its amendments are to restore and maintain the chemical, physical, and biological integrity of the nations waters.
 The first national set of water quality standards were published in 1983 and codified in 40 CFR Part 131.
 These regulations allow individual states to construct their own water quality standards framework providing there is no reduction in protection compared to federal guidelines.

 Missouris Water Quality Standards are reviewed and modified every three years.
 Termed the triennial review process, coordinators with the Missouri Department of Natural Resources meet with the U.S. Environmental Protection Agency, other state agencies, and concerned citizens to evaluate the effectiveness of our standards.
-Issues for discussion were most recently identified during the 2014 solicitation of items to be included in the triennial review of the WQS - Public Notice of Intent to Initiate Triennial Review.
+Visit the Water Protection Program Rule Development page for up-to-date information on the status of 10 CSR 20-7.031-Water Quality Standards rule.
 Discussions of Water Quality Standards topics are being conducted through the Water Protection Forum, Water Quality Standards Workgroup.

 Water quality standards provide a means by which attainment of water quality objectives can be measured.
 The objective is protection of designated uses through the application of narrative or numeric criteria.
 The level of protection given to a stream, lake, or river is dependent on the expected or "designated use(s)," of that water.
 Classified waters in Missouri have been assigned the designated uses that are listed in 10CSR 20-7.031(C) page 10.
 The antidegradation section requires actions to maintain existing uses.
 Attainment frequency of water quality standards are used in identifying and characterizing waters of the state for purposes of compiling the 303(d) list and 305(b) report.
 In addition, effluent limits contained in National Pollution Discharge Elimination System (NPDES) permits are frequently derived using water quality standards.